Indiana AG Escalates Fact-Free War on 10-Year-Old’s Abortion Doc

 He also called it a “horrible, horrible scene caused by Marxists and socialists and those in the White House who want lawlessness at the border.”
 (The Daily Beast confirmed Fuentes is allegedly undocumented; his public defender said he had been living in Ohio for at least seven years.)

-On Thursday, he escalated his campaign against Bernard, issuing another statement and an open letter seemingly implying, without evidence, that she may have failed to report the rape or the abortion.
+On Thursday, he escalated his campaign against Bernard, issuing a statement and an open letter seemingly implying, without evidence, that she may have failed to report the rape or the abortion.

-But in an inflammatory statement, Rokita conceded he did not have proof either way when it came to Bernard.

 “We are investigating this situation and are waiting for the relevant documents to prove if the abortion and/or the abuse were reported, as Dr. Caitlin Bernard had requirements to do both under Indiana law,” Rokita said.
 “The failure to do so constitutes a crime in Indiana, and her behavior could also affect her licensure.
 Additionally, if a HIPAA violation did occur, that may affect next steps as well.”